On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills

-Importantly, these results suggest that KODex, despite its simplicity, is able to achieve imitation performance comparable to the SOTA IL methods, while remaining an order of magnitude more computationally efficient.
+Importantly, KODex is able to achieve imitation performance comparable to the SOTA IL methods despite its simplicity, while remaining an order of magnitude more computationally efficient.

-\textit{Task success rate}: As one would expect, the naive NN policy performs significantly worse than all other methods.
+\textbf{Task success rate}: As expected, the NN policy performs significantly worse than all other methods.
 On the other hand, LSTM achieves impressive task success rates, even outperforming NDP in two of the four tasks.
 This is in stark contrast to its high imitation error.
-While counter-intuitive at first, this observation is not surprising given the recent finding that a low imitation error does not necessarily translate to a high task success rate~\cite{mandlekar2021matters}.
+While counter-intuitive, this observation follows the recent finding that imitation error and task success rate might not necessarily be correlated ~\cite{mandlekar2021matters}.
 We observe that KODex and NGF perform comparably, with one achieving a higher task success rate than the other in two of the four tasks.
-Importantly, KODex results in the most consistent and predictable performance due to its analytical nature and free of sensitivity to initialization.
+Importantly, KODex results in the most consistent and predictable performance due to its lack of sensitivity to initialization.